-The Company financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union, IFRC interpretations and the parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+The Company financial statements are prepared under the historical cost convention, as modified by the revaluation of available for sale investments, and in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union, IFRC interpretations and the parts of the Companies Act 2006 applicable to companies reporting under IFRS.
 The Company has elected to take the exemption under section 408 of the Companies Act 2006 from presenting the Parent Company Income Statement.
-The loss after tax for the Parent Company for the year was £306,633 (2009: £182,486).
+The loss after tax for the Parent Company for the year was £1,125,346 (2010: £306,633).